 The most tragic thing one may discover in the aftermath of asbestos’ widespread use is that some companies knew about the dangers of asbestos but continued to put workers at risk of exposure in order to pursue profits.

 According to the Environmental Working Group, internal documents dating back to the 1940s show that, although some companies knew asbestos could be deadly, they failed to disclose this information to workers.
-When lawsuits began to pile up claiming harm due to on-the-job exposure, many of these companies were unprepared to face the consequences for their alleged actions.
+When lawsuits began to pile up claiming harm due to asbestos exposure, many of these companies were unprepared to face the consequences for their alleged actions.
 In some cases, these companies quickly filed for bankruptcy to avoid large payouts.

-It is for this reason that negligent companies that exposed their workers to asbestos were ordered by courts to establish asbestos trust funds in order to receive bankruptcy protection.
+It is for this reason that negligent companies that exposed workers to asbestos were ordered by courts to establish asbestos trust funds in order to receive bankruptcy protection.
 This ensured that victims of asbestos exposure could receive compensation for any asbestos-related diseases—even if they developed decades after initial exposure.
 Billions of dollars still remain in asbestos trust funds today.

 Some Occupations Still Face Asbestos Exposure Risks Today